Nuggets vs. Timberwolves Injury Report Today - April 19

 Timberwolves Season Insights

-- The Timberwolves have played worse offensively in their previous 10 games, compiling 111 points per contest, 4.8 fewer points their than season average of 115.8.
+- The Timberwolves have played worse offensively in their last 10 games, compiling 111.0 points per contest, 4.8 fewer points their than season average of 115.8.

 - Minnesota makes 12.2 three-pointers per game (13th in the league) compared to its opponents' 12.3.
 It shoots 36.5% from deep, and its opponents shoot 36.9%.